Displaying items by tag: Charleston wedding playlist

 You know it's been a while since I talked about the father - daughter dance at Charleston weddings.
 As the years go by, tastes have a tendency to change as well as the choice of songs and genres.
 More often than not, the first man in a bride's life is going to be her father.
 While the year has changed and the music on the charts change, one thing that remains the same is that tender love between a father and her daughter during their dance at her wedding reception.
 Depending upon the desired timeline of the bride and groom, the father - daughter dance usually occurs right after the first dance.
 Doing the father - dance right after the first dance is a perfect time because ALL eyes are on the bride at this time.
 Your Charleston Wedding DJ will gracefully fade down your first dance and professionally fade in and announce everyone that a special moment is about ready to happen between the bride and her father.

 She'll be here next Saturday night.
 She has one of the beautiful female jazz voices in modern jazz music history.
 Her name is Diana Krall.
 She has a very smooth and sexy voice and I cannot wait to hear it live and in person downtown at the Gaillard Center.
 In preparation for Diana Krall, I decided to throw together another cocktail hour playlist alternative when planning the music for your upcoming Charleston wedding.
-Today's iteration of the cocktail hour has to do with the smooth and sexy like silk sounds of smooth jazz.
+As one of the best Charleston wedding DJs, today's iteration of the cocktail hour playlist has to do with the smooth and sexy like silk sounds of smooth jazz, and other soft rock songs who've got a sexy, jazz vibe.
 The sounds of smooth jazz are perfect for a cocktail hour that's located right next to the water.
 I am picturing this smooth jazz cocktail hour to go very well as a way to relax after your wedding ceremony and soak up a few rays of sun, especially if your wedding reception is held downtown at the Historic Rice Mill or Harborside East.
 Imagine, if you will, you and your guests socializing during your cocktail hour right on the water as the sun sets.
 It's the perfect soundtrack for your guests to socialize and sip cocktails down by the water in Charleston.

 Whether you are downtown on the water at the Historic Rice Mill, over on the other side of the river in Mt Pleasant at Harborside East, or right on the ocean having your ceremony on Seabrook Island, the soundtrack to your amazing day will make whichever beautiful wedding venue you choose and its scenery even better.
 Your wedding day should be one of the happiest days for you, your family, and your guests.
 There are numerous ways to ensure this is the case, but one of the top ways you can make this happen and have fun and happiness on your wedding day is great music, but not just great "tunes", but music that has an overall "happy-go-lucky" vibe to it.
 They do say laughter is contagious, so why not create a playlist for your cocktail hour that breaks the ice for your guests after your wedding ceremony.
 Music that picks you up and makes you feel good and smile.
 When you sit down with your Charleston wedding DJ, let them know you want a cocktail hour playlist that gets people happy and primed for a night of dancing later in the evening.